TEXAS ASSOCIATION OF JUDICIARY INTERPRETERS AND TRANSLATORS

 6.3.
 Resignation and Removal.
 The resignation of any officer shall be tendered in writing to any other officer and shall be effective as of the date stated in the resignation.
 Any officer may be removed during their term by three quarters vote of the Board of Directors whenever, in their judgment, removal would serve the best interests of the Corporation.
 Such removal shall terminate all authority of the officer, except that any rights to compensation and other perquisites shall depend on the terms of the officer's employment and the circumstances of removal.

 6.4.
 President.
-The President shall be the chief executive and operating officer of the Corporation, and subject to the direction and under the supervision of the Board of Directors, shall have general charge of the business affairs and property of the Corporation.
-The President shall preside at all meetings of the Board of Directors.
+The President shall have general charge of all affairs of the Corporation and its property.
+The President shall preside at all meetings of the Board of Directors, appoint all committees and designate the committee chairs, unless the composition of any committee is otherwise and specifically provided for in these Bylaws.
 The President shall have such other duties and responsibilities and may exercise such other powers as are usually incident to the office or as from time to time may be assigned by these Bylaws or the Board of Directors.

 7.1.
 Actions Jeopardizing Tax Status.
 This Corporation shall not carry on any activities not permitted to be carried on by an organization exempt from federal income taxes under Section 501(c)(6) of the Internal Revenue Code of 1986, as amended, or the corresponding provision of any future United States internal revenue law.